brianhuster/live-preview.nvim/README.md

 > You can read this README in [Tiếng Việt](README.vi.md)

 ### Updates
-Add supports for [Katex](https://katex.org) math rendering in markdown and AsciiDoc files.
+Add supports for [Katex](https://katex.org) Math and [mermaid](https://mermaid.js.org/) graphs rendering in markdown and AsciiDoc files.

 > **⚠️ Important Notice:** You must clear the cache of the browser after updating to ensure the plugin works correctly.